DesipherKunal/TinDog/README.md

-# TinDog
+This website is creted for design Website like Tinder so

-It's like Tinder but it's for Dogs That's why it's Tindog
+It's just a design but soon i will add some other things to it